CPotts82/Election_Analysis/README.md

   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+The Colorado Board of Elections has requested not only the information regarding each candidate in this US Congressional Precinct Election but has also requested a Vote Count Report for the following counties in the election: Jefferson County, Arapahoe County and Denver County.
+The Board has requested the following information:

+1. Determine voter turnout per county.
+2. Calculate percentage of votes from each county.
+3. Determine the county with the highest voter turnout.

+As with the candidate analysis, the tasks in the above list will take in to account all three voting methods mentioned above.

 ## Challenge Summary